Banner2.png

 (f) Assisting with the controller's obligations under Articles 32 to 36 GDPR

-The reference to Article 32 GDPR indicates that the processor shall provide assistance on how to best implement effective security measures.
-While this "may overlap, to some extent, with the requirement that the processor itself adopts adequate security measures [Article 28(1) GDPR], where the processing operations of the processor fall within the scope of the GDPR, they remain two distinct obligations, since one refers to the processor’s own measures and the other refers to the controller’s."[45]
+"the processor has, first, a duty to assist the controller in meeting the obligation to adopt adequate technical and organisational measures to ensure security of processing.
+While this may overlap, to some extent, with the requirement that the processor itself adopts adequate security measures, where the processing operations of the processor fall within the scope of the GDPR, they remain two distinct obligations, since one refers to the processor’s own measures and the other refers to the controller’s.

 "Where necessary and upon request", the processor must provide assistance in case the controller carries out a Data Protection Impact Assessment (Article 35 GDPR) or if a prior consultation before a DPA is needed under Article 36 GDPR.
 As a result, "the controller is the one that must take the initiative to perform the data protection impact assessment, not the processor."[52]